Glossary Flexible Consumption Model (FCM)

 This reduces the need for long-term contracts and gives customers control over their own usage.
 It also ensures that each customer gets the right value for their investment.

-Disadvantages of Flexible Consumption Models
+Disadvantages of Implementing Flexible Consumption Models

 Despite the many advantages of flexible consumption models, there are a few drawbacks to consider as well.